 Clients can choose between desktop-based platforms like MYOB or QuickBooks and cloud-based software like Xero, Saasu or MYOB Live Accounts.
-Desktop data files can be emailed (file size dependent), shared via Dropbox, uploaded to our secure online storage facility and/or sent via mail on usb drive or CD format.
+Desktop data files can be emailed (file size dependent), shared via Dropbox, uploaded to our secure online storage facility and/or sent via mail on a usb drive or CD format.
 Cloud-based software files are shared with us via an invitation that the client sends to us to become a user of their file online.

 4. How Clients Send us Source Documents

 Firstly, we send our clients a checklist to help them prepare their source documents for us.
 We list all data required and provide guidance on how to organise this data before sending it.
 Clients use various methods to send their bookkeeping documents to us!
 These include:

 - Our free secure online transfer system via our website.
 Clients are provided with login details and can upload/download their files to us anytime.
 This of course means that some data needs to be scanned first by the client in order to create files for upload.
 Many new printers/scanners can scan documents quickly and in bulk and we recommend that our clients purchase one of these machines in order to do their scanning.
 If clients don’t want to do this then we also recommend that they use Shoe-boxed, an online scanning service.
 Files created by Shoe-boxed also have the added advantage of being able to sync across to online accounting platforms like Xero and Saasu which is a great time-saver!

 - Adding their documents to Dropbox.
 Dropbox is an online storage facility that users can share with others as required.
 Clients simply share their accounts folders with us and we can access the information from the Dropbox account on our computers.
 Another online sharing service is Box – this is an alternative to Dropbox but works in a similar fashion.
 Google has announced their file storage offering called Google Drive which works in a similar fashion to Dropbox – another option!